 This project evaluated the sensitivity of all Inventory and Monitoring (I&M) national parks in the United States to potential nutrient enrichment effects caused by atmospheric nitrogen (N) deposition.
 Such effects can be caused by the addition of oxidized N (NOx) and/or reduced N (NHx) to natural ecosystems.
 Nutrient N enrichment can occur in both terrestrial and aquatic ecosystems.
 The addition of N from air pollution sources to national park ecosystems can alter plant and algal communities and influence the mix of species that thrive in those ecosystems.
-This assessment includes consideration of three factors that influence nutrient enrichment risk to park resources from atmospheric N deposition: N pollutant exposure, inherent ecosystem sensitivity, and park protection mandates.
-National parks and networks are ranked according to each of these themes.
-An overall risk ranking is calculated based on averages of the three theme rankings.
+This assessment included consideration of three factors that influence nutrient enrichment risk to park resources from atmospheric N deposition: N pollutant exposure, inherent ecosystem sensitivity to eutrophication, and park protection mandates.
+National parks and networks were ranked according to each of these themes.
+An overall risk ranking was calculated based on averages of the three theme rankings.
 Projection completion was February 2011.